 Based on the pros and cons listed above, you can start making decisions based on your travel needs.
-Do you prefer your clothes be wrinkle-free or have the extra temperature-regulating properties?
+Do you prefer your clothes to be wrinkle-free or have extra temperature-regulating properties?
 Sometimes you’ll need to compromise based on the type of trip you’re taking.

 For example, I love the properties of natural fibres, but I also know they require more care.
 If you know you will not have access to an iron and don’t like wrinkles, you may want to avoid natural fabrics and opt for blends.
 However, if renewability is important to you, synthetics might not jive with your ethics.